SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ## PERSONNEL REQUIRED

-One technician or scientist with experience in sterile and clean working in a drylab.
+One technician or scientist with experience in sterile and clean working in a dry lab.

 ### Safety